Bobby Eaton: The Midnight Express (1985–1990)

-The Midnight Express then turned their attention to Paul E.'s new team, The Samoan S.W.A.T.
-Team as well as a new version of The Fabulous Freebirds.
-Eaton and Lane were defeated by the Freebirds in the finals of a tournament for the vacated World Tag Team Titles.
-Following this loss, the Midnight Express teamed with their former enemies The Road Warriors and "Dr. Death" Steve Williams to defeat the SST and the Freebirds in a WarGames match at The Great American Bash.
 Following this feud, Lane and Eaton began having issues with a young new team in the NWA known as "the Dynamic Dudes" (Shane Douglas and Johnny Ace).
 The Dudes admitted that the Midnight Express was one of their favorite teams and asked if Cornette would be their manager as well.
 Cornette agreed to manage the young team, to the displeasure of the Midnight Express.
 After arguing with the Express, Jim Cornette stopped accompanying Eaton and Lane to the ring, choosing to only actively manage the Dudes.
 At Clash of Champions IX, the two teams met with Jim Cornette appearing in a neutral corner, forced to choose between the teams.
 The Express started out very aggressively, especially for a team that was supposed to be fan favorites, and when the night was over, the Midnight Express had once again established themselves as heels with Jim Cornette in their corner; Cornette had never stopped siding with the Express.

-After returning to their cheating ways, the Midnight Express started a storyline with the up-and-coming team of Flyin' Brian and "Z-Man" Tom Zenk over the United States Tag team title.
-The Express won the title from the young team in early 1990, but lost the belts to The Steiner Brothers (Rick and Scott) three months later.
-After a loss at the WCW pay-per-view Halloween Havoc 1990, the Midnight Express split up, as Jim Cornette and Stan Lane left the federation, while Eaton chose to remain in WCW.
+After returning to their cheating ways, the Midnight Express started a storyline with the up-and-coming team of Flyin' Brian and "Z-Man" Tom Zenk over the United States Tag Team Championship.
+The Express won the title from the young team in early 1990, but lost the belts to the Steiner Brothers three months later.
+After a loss at Halloween Havoc 1990 in October, the Midnight Express split up, as Jim Cornette and Stan Lane left the federation, while Eaton chose to remain in WCW.
 For the first time in almost a decade, there was no Midnight Express.